ionic-team/stencil-site/docs/documentation-generation/docs-readme.md

 ### Deprecation Notices

 A Stencil component may be marked as deprecated using the [JSDoc `@deprecated` tag](https://jsdoc.app/tags-deprecated).
-By placing `@deprecated` in a component's class-level JSDoc will cause the generated README to denote the component is deprecated.
+By placing `@deprecated` in a component's class-level JSDoc it will cause the generated README to denote the component as deprecated.

 For a component with the JSDoc: